 RCEP provides new services commitments by some RCEP parties that go beyond existing FTAs.
 For example, New Zealand has gained commitments beyond those in the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) in key sub-sectors including professional services, computer related services, education services, environmental services, air transportation services, research and development services, and distribution services.

-New Zealand services exporters currently contend with a complex web of different rules when they trade in the RCEP region, having to navigate up to nine sets of rules stemming from existing FTAs.
-RCEP will establish a consistent framework and a single set of services rules for the entire RCEP region.
+New Zealand services exporters have contended with a complex web of different rules when they trade in the RCEP region, having navigating up to nine sets of rules stemming from existing FTAs.
+RCEP establishes a consistent framework and a single set of services rules for the entire RCEP region.
 This will improve regulatory certainty and transparency for New Zealand service suppliers across the RCEP region as a whole, and give them greater confidence to enter these markets.

-RCEP will also provide New Zealand service suppliers with legal protections that guarantee market access and non-discriminatory treatment (unless subject to country specific exceptions, they are entitled to treatment equivalent to that given to local and foreign competitors).
+RCEP also provides New Zealand service suppliers with legal protections that guarantee market access and non-discriminatory treatment (unless subject to country specific exceptions, they are entitled to treatment equivalent to that given to local and foreign competitors).

 Improved transparency and certainty around investment

-Investors in the RCEP region will benefit from rules in RCEP that represent advances over existing FTAs.
-This will provide New Zealand investors in the RCEP region with protection from discrimination (compared to domestic or other foreign investors) and will enhance their ability to retain control of their investments.
+Investors in the RCEP region benefit from rules in RCEP that represent advances over existing FTAs.
+This provides New Zealand investors in the RCEP region with protection from discrimination (compared to domestic or other foreign investors) and will enhance their ability to retain control of their investments.

-In addition, China and ASEAN countries that are not party to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) will be making investment market access commitments for the first time to New Zealand.
+In addition, China and ASEAN countries that are not party to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) have provided investment market access commitments for the first time to New Zealand.

 At the same time, New Zealand was successful in excluding Investor-State Dispute Settlement (ISDS) from RCEP, and New Zealand’s schedule of commitments contains a number of exceptions which reserve policy space including for our investment screening regime under the Overseas Investment Act.